openshift/enhancements/enhancements/management-workload-partitioning.md

 #### API Server Admission Hook

-A new admission hook in the kubernetes API server within OpenShift will mutate pods when they are created to make 2 changes.
+A new admission hook in the kubernetes API server within OpenShift will mutate pods when they are created to make 3 changes.

 1. It will move CPU requests to workload CPU requests, so that the scheduler can successfully place the pod on the node, even though the sum of the CPU requests for all management workloads may exceed the actual CPU capacity of the management CPU pool.
+2. It will strip all container-specific workload annotations from new pods.
+This both prevents a user from configuring a pod incorrectly and prevents unprivileged users from running their pods in a CPU pool they should not have access to.
-2. It will add annotations with for each container with the value equal to the original CPU requests, so that CRI-O can use the value to configure the CPU shares for the container.
+3. It will add annotations with for each container with the value equal to the original CPU requests * 1000, so that CRI-O can use the value to configure the CPU shares for the container.

 We will not change pods in a way that changes their quality-of-service class.
 So, we would not strip CPU requests unless they also have